CLRX/CLRX-mirror/doc/GcnOperands.md

 ### Operand encoding

 The GCN1.0/1.1 delivers maximum 104 registers (with VCC).
 Basic list of destination scalar operands have 128 entries.
-Source operands codes is in 0-255 range.
+Source operands codes is in range 0-255.

+**Important**: Two SGPR's must be aligned to 2.
+Four or more SGPR's must be aligned to 4.

 Following list describes all operand codes values:

 Code     | Name              | Description